antmicro/surelog-uhdm-ibex-guide/README.rst

 Enable additional features
 --------------------------

 Some uhdm-plugin features require a modified version of Yosys.
-To use them, apply ``uhdm.patch`` to the Yosys repository and rebuild ``yosys-symbiflow-plugins``.
+To use them, apply ``yosys.patch`` to the Yosys repository and rebuild ``yosys-symbiflow-plugins``.

+Specify or replace ``$PATCH_DIR`` with the path to where this repository was checked out.

 .. code-block:: bash
+   :name: yosys-patch

-   cd yosys && git apply /path/to/uhdm.patch
+   cd yosys && git apply $PATCH_DIR/yosys.patch
    make -j$(nproc) install
    cd -
    cd yosys-symbiflow-plugins && make clean && make BUILD_UPSTREAM=1 install -j$(nproc)